 Throughout the period of cultural adaptation, take good care of yourself.
-Read a book or rent a DVD in your home language or take a short break if possible, exercise and get plenty of rest, write a letter, email, Skype or telephone home, eat good food and do things you enjoy with your friends.
+Read a book or watch a movie in your home language or take a short break.
+If possible, exercise and get plenty of rest, write a letter, email, video call or telephone home, eat good food and do things you enjoy with your friends.
 Take special notice of things you enjoy about living in a new culture.
 Although it can be a little scary, the "shock" will gradually go away as you begin to understand the new culture.